navshaikh/multitasking_in_dos/How_It_Works.md

 ## How it works?
 ### Multitasking
-A task, which is to be run as a preemptive multitasking 'thread' alongside other tasks, is defined and declared as a C function in a program.
+A task, which is to be run as a preemptive multitasking 'thread' alongside other tasks, is defined and declared as a function in a C++ program.
 This function runs in the context of thread and register definitions shown below.
 Terminate and Stay Resident (TSR) is used to override the Interrupt Service Routine (ISR) for *Timer* interrupt pointing to a new definition of *Context Switcher*.
 This allows the system to control the tasks and manage their executions when *Timer* interrupt is generated.

 ``` C++
 struct registers {